UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVC-CreatingArchivalObjects.md

+# Section IV Part C: Creating Archival Object Records

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 [Throughout: remember to also explain how to spawn records from other records and how to link records to each other]